 - Go off-roading

-- Take a private helicopter tour and land on an isolated mountain (definitely one of my favorite things ever, especially in Alaska!)
+- Take a private helicopter tour and land on top of a mountain

 - Find a local hot springs